-Last year, my friend and I did a scenic road trip we’d long planned, one that took us across the eastern states.
+Last year, my friend and I did an epic, and scenic road trip through most of the eastern states of the US.
 It lasted 6 days, and had us drive 4,000 miles, mainly across the Appalachian Mountains through a path known as The Blue Ridge Mountains.

 Today I would like to share this trip with you and tell you that it is still one of the most memorable road trips I’ve personally done (as did the friend I went with).
 I will also share the things you should avoid if you decide to do this as well, because we ended up doing way more driving than we wanted and that caused us to waste time.